-- All motions for an award of attorney's fees shall be filed within thirty (30) calendar days of service of the final order. - 2940.2 Standards for the award of attorney fees are found in 14 DCMR § 3825.
+- All motions for an award of attorney's fees shall be filed within thirty (30) calendar days of service of the final order.
+But if a timely motion for reconsideration is filed, a motion for an award of attorney's fees shall be filed within thirty (30) days of the service date of the order deciding the motion or within thirty (30) days of the deemed denial date. - 2940.2 Standards for the award of attorney fees are found in Title 14 of the Rental Housing Commission Rules.